SunPower Corporation (SPWR) – Don’t Be So Quick to Call it Dead

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 9.67 million shares valued at $248.0 million.
 The investor’s holdings represent 5.67% of the SPWR Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Wellington Management Company, LLP with 6.71 million shares valued at $171.98 million to account for 3.93% of the shares outstanding.
 The other top investors are Invesco Ltd. which holds 6.28 million shares representing 3.68% and valued at over $160.99 million, while Blackrock Inc. holds 3.22% of the shares totaling 5.5 million with a market value of $140.95 million.

-The stock witnessed a -25.91% loss in the last 1 month and extending the period to 3 months gives it a 54.23%, and is -8.25% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 12.15% over the week and 11.08% over the month.
+The stock witnessed a -26.13% loss in the last 1 month and extending the period to 3 months gives it a 74.35%, and is 18.32% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.34% over the week and 11.10% over the month.

 SunPower Corporation (SPWR) Analyst Forecasts